FusionSense/JetsonHardwareSetup/README.md

 ~~~~
 where the ellipses is the desired filepath.
 The DCA1000ConfigPort should be 4096, and the DCA1000DataPort should be 4098

 3. Add the RF library path.
-This can be done with the following commands in Terminal
+This can be done with the following commands in Terminal.
+Use the absolute path for the location of the libRF_API.so location (our example below)
 ~~~~~
-$ LD_LIBRARY_PATH=.../DCA1000/SourceCode/Release/
+$ LD_LIBRARY_PATH=/home/fusionsense/Documents/CLI_Setup_AWR2243/DCA1000/SourceCode/Release
 $ export LD_LIBRARY_PATH
 ~~~~~